Do you ever get tired of looking at that drawer full of old cell phones?

 Most companies use the following scale to determine a phone's condition.
 The outcome usually determines how much you will be paid for your device.

 - Excellent: Phone is in perfect condition both cosmetically and functionally.
-All components of the device work.
+All components - including the charging port, buttons, and headphone jack - of the device work.
 There is no water damage, missing buttons, scratches or dents.

-- Good: The device functions perfectly but there are some minor cosmetic flaws or scratches.
+- Good: The device functions perfectly when in good condition, but there are some minor cosmetic flaws or scratches.
 No major buttons are missing.

 - Fair: The device is functioning but shows significant wear and tear including scratches, dents, blemishes.